Ayesha-da/Election_Analysis/README.md

      -Raymon Anthony Doane

-- The candidate results were:
+- Candidate results:

-   -1 Charles Casper Stockham received 23.0% of the votes and 85213 number of votes
+   -1 Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes

-   -2 Diana DeGette received 73.8% of votes and 272892 total number of votes.
+   -2 Diana DeGette received 73.8% of votes and 272,892 total number of votes.

-   -3 Raymon Anthony Doane received 3.1% of votes and 11606 number of votes.
+   -3 Raymon Anthony Doane received 3.1% of votes and 11,606 number of votes.

 ### The winner of the election was

-#### Diana DeGette who received 73.8% of votes and 272892 number of votes.
+#### Diana DeGette who received 73.8% of votes and 272,892 number of votes.

-## Challenge Overview

-## Challenge Summary
+## Summary